DaemonEngine/daemonmap/README.md

 ./easy-builder --debug
 ```

-By default, build tools and compilers use the `build/` directory as workspace.
+By default, build tools and compilers are using the `build/` directory as workspace.

 ## Advanced compilation